 Early skin cancer screenings are of utmost importance when it comes to detecting and treating skin cancer effectively.
 The pricing for skin cancer tests should never discourage individuals from prioritizing their health and getting screened regularly.
 Skin cancer is unfortunately common for millions of Americans.
-Detecting skin cancer at an early stage, especially aggressive types like melanoma can significantly improve the prognosis, which has a remarkable 5-year survival rate of 99%.
+Detecting skin cancer at an early stage, especially aggressive types like melanoma, can significantly improve the prognosis, which has a remarkable 5-year survival rate of 99%.
 You might be wondering how much a skin cancer screening test may cost.
 Affiliated Dermatology® is here today to help answer your question.

 Take advantage of your insurance benefits before they expire.
 Getting an early-detection skin cancer screening not only helps maintain your health but could also prevent potential future expenses and complications.